MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 ## Geo Replication

-The library supprts the Geo Replication feature of Azure App Configuration.
-This feature allows you to replicate your data to a additional location(s).
+The library supports the Geo Replication feature of Azure App Configuration.
+This feature allows you to replicate your data to additional location(s).
 This feature is useful for high availability and disaster recovery.

 Each replica you create has its dedicated endpoint.
 If your application resides in multiple geolocations, you can update each deployment of your application in a location to connect to the replica closer to that location, which helps minimize the network latency between your application and App Configuration.
 Since each replica has its separate request quota, this setup also helps the scalability of your application while it grows to a multi-region distributed service.

-The failover may occur if the library obers the following conditions:
+The failover may occur if the library observes any of the following conditions:

 * Receives responses with service unavailable status code (HTTP 500 or above) from an endpoint.
 * Experiences with network connectivity issues.